 Escape is a tool that traverses multiple DDMS Resource files and then exposes various statistics about them through the Google Visualization API.
 Charts in this sample application are non-interactive, but provide the foundation for more complex cases: for example, it would be possible to plot Temporal Coverage on an Annotated Timeline, or Geospatial Coverage on Google Maps.

 The overview page contains a quick reference chart of all implemented DDMS components.
-You should also be aware of the following sections, which appear on every DDMS component's page:
+Drill down to a specific component class to find the following information in a standard format:

 As the tutorials show, it is trivially easy for DDMSence to load a DDMS metacard from an XML file, examine its contents in a Java way, and display it as XML, HTML or Text.
 If you have a search web service which queries a catalog of DDMS metacards, DDMSence could be used to process those metacards individually, or gather statistics about the catalog as a whole.
 You could also use DDMSence to quickly validate a collection of DDMS metacards, simply by loading them into a DDMSReader.